How to Buy Alloy Wheels

 Some alloys are made of a mix of metals, such as magnesium, nickel and aluminum.
 These wheels offer the best of all worlds, and they can be a good choice if you’re looking for a set of wheels that will work in a variety of conditions.
 Some alloys are made of chrome, copper, iron and silicon, which can add features such as rust proofing, strength and high performance.

 When you buy your wheels from a 4WD superstore, you’ll buy them according to their diameter.
 That means you’ll need to find a set of tyres that fits the rims perfectly; a wheel and tyre package can simplify the process.
 It’s very important that you measure your wheels and tyres properly—if you don’t, they won’t fit well, and they may cause problems with drivability and performance.
-Consult an online vendor or a local installer for advice on choosing the right size wheels for any vehicle or application.
+Consult an online vendor or a local installer for advice on choosing the right size wheels and matching bull bars for any vehicle or application.

 Choosing a Set of Alloys